 You can access the Detailed Search by clicking the magnifying glass icon within the Quick Search or by clicking the Show all link below the Quick Search results.
-In the latter case, the search words from the Quick Search (including the implicitly present asterisk at the end of each word) are populated to the Keyword (Pattern) field.
+In the latter case, the search words from the Quick Search (including the implicitly present asterisk at the end of each word) are populated to the Free text (all fields, emails and comments) field.